 We cannot discuss digital footprints and privacy with children and family members too much or too often.
 The point is not to scare anyone — the virtual trails that we leave are becoming almost routine — but rather to help family members consider how much data we share, intentionally or otherwise, and whether at times we should consider making at least a few changes in our online behavior.

 Reporter Daniel Zwerdling describes the obvious digital trails we leave behind with our computers, mobile phones, GPS-guided car trips, and credit card purchases, and also our less-than-obvious footprints from prescription drug purchases, traffic camera sitings, and wifi tracking and facial recognition cameras that track us in shopping malls.
-That we make digital footprints is not surprising, however the amount of data that is collected about us and used to form profiles is extensive and worrisome.
+That we make digital footprints is not surprising, however, the amount of data that is collected about us and used to form profiles is extensive and worrisome.
 Privacy — our privacy — has gone out the window.
-Continue reading →
+Continue reading “Digital Footprint Series on All Things Considered”→

 Some added features of these digital books include: